KashiCode/DataSight/README.md

 ## Instructions

 ### Using the Application
-- **Data Structure**: Ensure your data is structured correctly for the app to interpret it.
+- Ensure your data is structured correctly for the app to interpret it.
 Refer to the "Example Files" folder in this GitHub repository for guidance.
-- **File Format**: The application accepts CSV and Excel files.
+- The application only accepts CSV and Excel files.
-- **Data Preparation**: Clean and pre-process your data before uploading it to the application.
+- Clean and pre-process your data before uploading it to the application.
-- **Choosing Features**: Select the appropriate visualization or statistical feature based on your data and analysis needs.
+- Select the appropriate visualization or statistical feature based on your data and analysis needs.

 ## Features